cypnk/Bare/README.md

 ```

-Optionally, Bare will use the [Parsedown](https://github.com/erusev/parsedown) and the [ParsedownExtra](https://github.com/erusev/parsedown-extra) classes to format Markdown, if these files are present in the same folder as *index.php*. **Note:** Parsedown has only been tested (as of this writing) in older PHP versions which Bare itself no longer supports, however most Markdown formatting should work the same way.
-Parsedown loading has been left in for backward compatibility.

 ## Custom errors (optional)

 A separate */errors* folder can be used to create custom error pages for each HTTP status code.
 The location of the */errors* folder is configurable via the ERROR_ROOT setting.